 Entra device join types — Entra ID Joined, Registered, Hybrid Join (comparison)

-I always have to start with a quick recap when discussing Entra device join types with colleagues or customers, so I decided to write it down as a blog post for future reference.
+I often start with a quick recap when discussing Entra device join types with colleagues or customers, so I decided to write it down for future reference.

-This article compares the three common Entra device states: Entra ID Joined, Entra ID Registered (workplace-registered), and Hybrid Entra Join.
-It explains when to use each, requirements, licensing considerations and important technical limitations or edge cases to plan for.
+This article compares the three most common Entra device states: Entra ID Joined, Entra ID Registered (workplace-registered), and Hybrid Entra Join.
+It also covers when to use each option, the main requirements, licensing considerations, and the technical limitations or edge cases worth planning for.

 Quick decision checklist to save time